 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk principally arising from its amounts due from a related party and bank balances.
+The Company is exposed to credit risk principally arising from its loan to related parties, amounts due from a related party and other receivable.